After lots of testing (and tasting), I have found the ideal ratio and method for high risen, perfect Cream tea scones.

 - 160 ml of milk chilled

 - Sift the flour, citric acid, baking powder and soda into a bowl.
-Mix with a whisk or fork to make sure both leavening agents are evenly distributed through the flour.
+Mix with a whisk or fork to make sure all ingredients are evenly distributed through the flour.

 - Grate the chilled butter into the flour using a coarse grater (work fast).
 Incorporate the butter in with a fork.
 Stop once you have an even crumbly mix.
 (You can use your fingertips to rub the butter into the flour, but I discovered that using a fork is easier, gives me even crumbs and prevents the butter from softening too much).